unifirejs/unifire/docs/demos/todos/README.md

 # Todos

-In the Counter example, we wrote our store and compoennt in the same file.
+In the Counter example, we wrote our store and component in the same file.
 Let's put our store and component in separate files for this demo.

 Let's start with the todos store.